alchemistry/alchemlyb/joss_paper/paper.md

 *alchemlyb* succeeds the widely-used but now deprecated [alchemical-analysis.py](https://github.com/MobleyLab/alchemical-analysis) tool [@klimovich2015guidelines], which combined pre-processing, free energy estimation, and plotting in a single script.
 `alchemical-analysis.py` was not thoroughly tested and hard to integrate into modern workflows due to its monolithic design.
 *alchemlyb* improves over its predecessor with a modular, function based design and thorough testing of all components using continuous integration.
-Thus, *alchemlyb* is primarily a library that enables users to easily use well-tested building blocks with in their own tools while additionally providing examples of complete end-to-end workflows.
+Thus, *alchemlyb* is primarily a library that enables users to easily use well-tested building blocks within their own tools while additionally providing examples of complete end-to-end workflows.
 This innovation enables consistent processing of free energy data from diverse MD packages, facilitating streamlined comparison and combination of results.

-Notably, *alchemlyb*'s robust and user-friendly nature has led to its integration into other automated workflow libraries such as BioSimSpace [@hedges2023suite].
-This further enhances its accessibility and usability within broader scientific workflows, reinforcing its position as a versatile and essential tool in the field of computational chemistry.
+Notably, *alchemlyb*'s robust and user-friendly nature has led to its integration into other automated workflow libraries such as BioSimSpace [@hedges2023suite] or MDPOW [@fan2020aa], demonstrating its accessibility and usability within broader scientific workflows and reinforcing its position as a versatile tool in the field of computational chemistry.

 # Implementation